titus58/youtube-tutorials/cloud-build/README.md

 In this video we will use Cloud Build on a Dockerized project for pushing an image to Container Registry.
 Then, in the second part, we will see how we can optize builds by caching from previously built images.

-Depending on the name of your virtual environment, you might night to adjust the `.gcloudignore` file to include that directory.
+Depending on the name of your virtual environment, you might need to adjust the `.gcloudignore` file to include that directory.

 ## Commands